cea-hpc/modules/INSTALL.rst

-                      List of paths to look at when searching the location of tools required to build and configure Modules (default=\ ``/usr/bin:/bin:/usr/local/bin``) --with-moduleshome    Location of the master Modules package file directory (default=\ ``PREFIX``) --with-initconf-in=VALUE
+                      List of paths to look at when searching the location of tools required to build and configure Modules (default=\ ``/usr/bin:/bin:/usr/local/bin``) --with-moduleshome    Location of the main Modules package file directory (default=\ ``PREFIX``) --with-initconf-in=VALUE
                       Location where to install Modules initialization